 Our approach to programming is to draw audiences into our musical journey.
 Our repertoire is virtuosic and demanding, yet accessible, with folksong, jazz, tango, and literary inspirations.
 By the end of the recital, our goal is to have made chamber music and new music comprehensible, engaging, and enjoyable for our audience.
 We perform music that catches their ear as the ink dries and sends them out the door humming a new tune.

 As Pages of Music with Rolf and Carrie, we present educational programs linking music and children’s literature.
-In this role, we have performed as Roster Artists for the Minnesota State Arts Board, Young Audiences of Minnesota, the St. Paul Chamber Orchestra’s CONNECT Program to the Schools, the Minnesota Orchestra’s YPSCA, and the Duluth “Superior Symphony’s “Music to You” programs.
+In this role, we were recently chosen to be Minnesota Public Radio Artists in Residence to present “Class Notes” educational programs in Twin Cities schools.
+This year we will also present a residency in Sisseton, SD, our first as Roster Artists for the South Dakota Arts Council.
+We have also performed as Roster Artists for the Minnesota State Arts Board, Young Audiences of Minnesota, the St. Paul Chamber Orchestra’s CONNECT Program to the Schools, the Minnesota Orchestra’s YPSCA, and the Duluth “Superior Symphony’s “Music to You” programs.
 As a compact group representing wind and string sections, we use our instrumental demonstrations and literary connections to introduce the whole range of orchestral colors.
 We’re gratified by how well these programs have been received by teachers and librarians, and have captivated audiences ranging from preschool through senior citizens.